marc-hadjeje/marc-hadjeje.github.io/all_collections/_posts/2025-05-07-Migration Synapse Dedicated Pool to Fabric.md

 Migrating a **Synapse Dedicated SQL Pool** to **Microsoft Fabric Data Warehouse**  aligns with the evolution toward a unified, SaaS-oriented analytics platform.
 With this Datawarehouse migration Assistant, Microsoft offers a "semi-automated" process to transfer metadata, T-SQL objects, and data, while integrating AI-powered support via **Copilot** to resolve syntax or compatibility issues.

-However, this migration is not trivial even with the assistance of Copilot.It requires:
+However, this migration is not trivial (even with the assistance of Copilot) and It requires:
 - A **preliminary dependency analysis** (unsupported objects, specific T-SQL functions, security),
 - **Manual adaptation** of complex or non-convertible scripts,
 - **Reconfiguration of data pipelines** and reporting tools connected to the original source.